igorkll/syslbuild/README.md

 * from-directory - extracts a file/directory from a directory
 * gcc-build - builds something through GCC
 * kernel - builds the core. you can provide a link to the kernel source code, patches for it, and the kernel config
+* grub-iso-image - collects the bootable iso
 * initramfs - collects initramfs from a directory
-* grub-iso-image - collects the bootable iso
 * unpack-initramfs - unpacking initramfs
-* gzip / zcat
+* update-initramfs - allows you to update initramfs for the specified rootfs. this is necessary if you are building your kernel and you need to install its modules in rootfs first and only then update initramfs

 ## build items features
 * debian supports the "_min" variant, which is essentially a "custom" but with a minimal set package required for assembly